kimdot/kimdot.github.io/_projects/VLHive Digital FX/index.md

 ---
 layout: post
 title: VLHive Digital FX
 description:  Deeply involved in the mechanical development, manufacturing planning, and approbations of this next-generation luminaire.
+Working quickly in a cross-functiontal team to release the product withing a one year project timeline.
 Named inventor on a patent-pending technology from this project.
 skills:
 - SolidWorks
 - Casting